How to Grow Indoor Plants and Maintain Them

 - Consider the space before choosing a plant.
 If you have a bigger area you can go for slightly oversized plants.
 By huge we don’t mean trees.
 Small flowering plants, cacti, and bamboo are great for putting on a table or in other areas with limited space.
 Herbs are great for small window boxes.
 Small trees, such as braided ficus, look great in large areas.

 - If you are inexperienced at growing plants, consider getting full grown ones rather than seeds or bulbs.

-- You can choose climbers which grow well in soil as well as water like money plants/ devils ivy, ornamental cabbage, spider plant, kangaroo wine etc. They can be kept in old wine bottles or beautiful porcelain containers.
+- You can choose climbers which grow well in the soil as well as water like money plants/ devils ivy, ornamental cabbage, spider plant, kangaroo wine, etc. They can be kept in old wine bottles or beautiful porcelain containers.
 These plants are much easy to maintain and look very appealing.

 - Choose plants considering the climatic conditions of the place you live in.
 Plants which require lots of sunlight cannot survive indoors.
 Lower light requirement plants can be grown almost anywhere.